Codemon72/Spickzettel/_Terms.md

 ### API
 An API (Application Programming Interface) is a way for two different applications to communicate.
-For example you want to build an application which shows the current weather, you will use the API of an online weather service to request the current weather for a given city, and you might request this say every 15 minutes.
+For example you want to build an application that shows the current weather, you will use the API of an online weather service to request the current weather for a given city, and you might request this say every 15 minutes.

 ___